If you have been diagnosed with asbestos or a dust related illness, you are likely to have rights to obtain compensation.

 Asbestos Related Pleural Disease

-Entitlements for asbestos related diseases vary depending on the type of claim that is available to a claimant and the State or Territory in which a claimant experienced exposure to asbestos.
+Entitlements for asbestos related diseases vary depending on the type of claim that is available to a claimant and the State or Territory in which a claimant experienced exposure to asbestos or dust.
+Speak to one of our dust disease lawyers for advice today.

 The types of claims that may be available include workers compensation claims and common law negligence claims.
 The most common type of claim in South Australia for asbestos related disease is a common law claim in negligence.
 These claims are heard in the SA Employment Tribunal, which has established procedures to expedite the resolution of claims.